nathamanath/blog/articles/ueberauth_and_guardian.md

   end
 ```

-With all of that in place, we can try hitting up users index with and without a
+With all of that in place, we can try hitting up `/api/users` both with, and
-valid session token:
+without a valid session token:

 ```sh
   curl localhost:4000/api/users -H 'content-type: application/json'